-Figure 20.11: Network-graphs of a small RBN (defined \underline{Above}) showing alternative presentations (a) The default circle layout where edge width reflects the nodes's outputs, and node diameter reflects k, the node's inputs, all equal in this example. (b) Layout rearranged by dragging nodes with the mouse. (c) Directed links shown as thin lines with arrows.
+Figure 20.11: Network-graphs of a small RBN (defined \underline{Above}) showing alternative presentations (a) The default circle layout with link width and node diameter scaled by inputs k=3, all equal in this example. (b) Layout rearranged by dragging nodes with the mouse, and scaled by outputs. (c) Nodes as numbers and directed links shown as thin lines with arrows.

-Figure 20.12: One possible method of unscrambling the network-graph of a scale-free RBN, n=150. (a): enter "O" to show the network as a spiral, then "k" to rank the nodes, placing nodes with the highest k near the center. (b): enter "u" to automatically unscramble the layout, possibly more than once. (c): enter "r" to "shake" the layout, then make final adjustments by dragging single nodes or fragments.
+Figure 20.12: One possible method of unscrambling the network-graph of a scale-free RBN, n=150. (a): enter " \mathbf{O} " to show the network as a spiral, then " \mathbf{k} " to rank the nodes, placing nodes with the highest k near the center. (b): enter " \mathbf{u} " to automatically unscramble the layout, possibly more than once. (c): enter " \mathbf{r} " to "shake" the layout, then make final adjustments by dragging single nodes or fragments.